ArminJo/Talkie/README.md

 - Improved code so Talkie now runs on **8MHz** Arduino (with millis() interrupt disabled while talking).
 - Fixed the ISR_RATIO Bug for plain Arduino.
 - Added utility functions sayQNumber(), sayQFloat(), sayQVoltageMilliVolts() extracted from the examples.
+- Inverted output at pin 11 is enabled by default to increase volume for direct attached piezo or speaker.
 - Added comments and did refactoring to better understand the functionality.
 - Added compatibility to Arduino Tone library by stopping timer1 interrupts at every end of speech.
 - Extracted initializeHardware() and terminateHardware() functions for easy adapting to other platforms.